beniyama/embulk-filter-mask/README.md

 # Mask filter plugin for Embulk

-mask columns with asterisks (still in initial development phase and missing basic functionalities to use in production )
+Mask columns with asterisks in a variety of patterns (still in initial development phase and missing basic features to use in production).

 ## Overview